juliandreas/dire-cli/COMMANDS.md

 ### `dire --sourced`

 - Uses only your existing glossary entries
-- Applies memory translations from previous runs
+- Reuses existing translations found in your files
 - Skips AI-powered translation generation
 - No API key required